helipilot50/real-time-reporting-aerospike-kafka/architecture/part-2.md

 let campaignId = tagRecord.bins[config.campaignIdBin];
 ```

 ### Aggregating the Event

+The Ad event is specific to a Tag and therefore a Campaign.
+In our model, a Tag is directly related to a Campaign and KPIs are collected at the Campaign level.
+In the real-world KPIs are more sophisticated and campaigns have many execution plans (line items).

+Each event for a KPI increments the value by 1.
+Our example stores the KPIs in a document structure ([CDT](https://www.aerospike.com/docs/guide/cdt.html)) in a [Bin](https://www.aerospike.com/docs/architecture/data-model.html#bins) in the Campaign [record](https://www.aerospike.com/docs/architecture/data-model.html#records).
+Aerospike provides operations to atomically [access and/or mutate sub-contexts](https://www.aerospike.com/docs/guide/cdt-context.html) of this structure to ensure the operation latency is ~1ms.

+This code increments the value KPI value by 1 using the KPI name as the 'path' to the value:

 ```javascript
 const accumulateInCampaign = async (campaignId, eventSource, eventData, asClient) => {
   try {